 Every year St. Vincent de Paul's Adopt-A-Family program connects families unable to afford holiday cheer with families, businesses and community groups willing to sponsor a holiday meal and presents.
-Last year, we followed one sponsor family on the day they delivered Christmas to a family in need.
+A couple of years ago, we followed one sponsor family on the day they delivered Christmas to a family in need.
 This is their story.

 When Dunsan Radojicic and his family pulled up in front of Melissa Hansen’s house in Tolleson, out came Santa and a few reindeer from the car.
 Dunsan and his sons had dressed up for the special day in December, when they would deliver Christmas to Melissa and her seven children.